 Budget pressure is constant.
 SLS is expensive -- roughly $2.5 billion per launch -- and Congress has not always fully funded NASA's requests.
 There is an ongoing debate about whether SLS should eventually be replaced by commercial heavy-lift vehicles that could do the job at lower cost.

 Schedule risk is the norm, not the exception.
 Every major milestone has slipped from its original timeline.
-Artemis I was years late, Artemis II has been delayed twice, and Artemis III's 2027 target depends on SpaceX solving orbital refueling and lunar landing on schedule.
+Artemis I was years late, Artemis II flew about 18 months later than originally planned, and Artemis III's 2027 target depends on SpaceX solving orbital refueling and an uncrewed lunar landing on schedule.
+The Gateway cancellation has also forced NASA to re-baseline Artemis IV+ architecture mid-program, which adds its own kind of schedule uncertainty.

 Political uncertainty is always present.
 Artemis has enjoyed bipartisan support so far, but long-duration programs spanning multiple administrations are always vulnerable to shifting priorities.